Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Limitations

 \textsc{Steam} demonstrates clear advantages over prior multilingual watermarking techniques on supported languages.
 However, its performance on unsupported languages remains comparable to existing methods.
 Nevertheless, a key strength of \textsc{Steam} is that it can easily support additional languages.
 We believe that a broad coverage of languages is necessary for all multilingual watermark techniques.

-The operational cost of \textsc{Steam}, measured in translation API requests, scales linearly with the number of supported languages.
-While this presents a potential scalability concern, our empirical results show that the method's performance gains do not depend on high-cost translation services.
+The operational cost of \textsc{Steam}, measured in translation API requests, is bounded by the Bayesian optimisation budget of 20 evaluations per input, regardless of the number of supported languages.
+Our empirical results show that the method's performance gains do not depend on high-cost translation services.
 The use of standard, widely available tools like Google Translate proved sufficient to achieve consistent improvements.

 Finally, the current implementation of \textsc{Steam} is specifically designed to defend against translation-based attacks.
 It is not designed to counter other significant text transformation attacks, such as paraphrasing attacks.
 This focus is a deliberate choice: \textsc{Steam} is designed to be modular, allowing the translation robustness component to operate independently.
 This modularity ensures that other parts of the watermarking pipeline are not affected and provides a clear path for future enhancements.
 Future research could focus on creating and integrating new modules to build a more holistically robust watermarking system.